-British sliders have also enjoyed plenty of significant success on the world stage away from the Winter Olympics.
+British sliders have also enjoyed plenty of significant success on the world stage away from the Olympic Winter Games.

 In 2008, Kristan Bromley became the first man in history to win the World Championship, European Championship and World Cup in the same season.
 He also claimed World Cup and European gold in 2004, before winning the European title again in 2005.